Rio DeFi Price Reaches $0.11 on Top Exchanges (RFUEL)

-Rio DeFi (CURRENCY:RFUEL) traded 10.7% lower against the U.S. dollar during the 24-hour period ending at 18:00 PM E.T. on October 8th.
-Rio DeFi has a market cap of $27.69 million and approximately $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
-Over the last week, Rio DeFi has traded down 13.3% against the U.S. dollar.
-One Rio DeFi coin can currently be purchased for approximately $0.11 or 0.00000223 BTC on exchanges.
+Rio DeFi (CURRENCY:RFUEL) traded 10.7% lower against the dollar during the 1-day period ending at 0:00 AM E.T. on October 12th.
+Rio DeFi has a total market cap of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
+One Rio DeFi coin can currently be bought for about $0.11 or 0.00000223 BTC on popular cryptocurrency exchanges.
+During the last week, Rio DeFi has traded 13.3% lower against the dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.